Thickening a guitar tone is about accentuating its low mid section while trying to flatten the highs if needed.

 2. Use filters via pitch controllers

-This is how to use filters
+This is how to use the filters to thicken your guitar tone

 - Add the 2 filters before your amp